spiffe/spiffe/ssc/ONBOARDING.md

 Offboarding is largely the opposite of Onboarding:

+[ ] Leave the #ssc-private channel in SPIFFE slack.
 [ ] Handoff or ensure deletion of your privileged Gsuite account in the spiffe.io domain.
 [ ] Ensure (documented membership of SSC)[README.md] is updated, as is the associated GitHub issue for the election.
 [ ] Ensure (membership of SSC in Github)[https://github.com/orgs/spiffe/teams/ssc] is updated.